Our people

 Sean Martin lives in Fairland and is the co-owner of RadioShack in Grove.
 Sean has been a big supporter of our chapter, designing our logo and laser engraving birdhouses.
 Sean raised two daughters, Paige (22) and Madison (19), who excelled academically and participated in various school organizations.
 Madison was Valedictorian of her 2023 graduating class and currently attends the University of Tulsa.
 Interests: Sean enjoys motorcycle riding, owning a Dyna Superglide since 2009.
 He takes pleasure in riding on pleasant days during his free time.
 And of course BIRDIING!

-Kay Robbins - Member at Large
+Jana McFarland - Member at Large

 Rex Wood - Member at Large